jamesliangg/UofTHacks-IX-YouTube-Was-Wrong/README.md

 ### Why we used the technologies you used?
 With this project we were able to impliment Google's own YouTube API responsible for pulling the data (views, likes, dislikes, and video name).

+Information about videos including dislikes and likes were retrieved using returnyoutubedislike.com

 ### Some of the challenges faced and features you hope to implement in the future.